WebEngineering-Univaq/JS_Example_simplepager/README.md

 # JS_Example_simplepager
-> Javascript simple table paginator
+> Javascript simple table pager

 This example shows how to use javascript to page a long table.
 The data source is local in this example, whereas in the Java_Example_Ajax_Pager_Async project we will get the table pages via AJAX.